hairjd2/School-Notes/MLL 328 Chinese Fiction and Drama/Test 2.md

 - Author's point of view
 - Supernatural beliefs
 - Differences of the two stories
+## Plot
+- Lady Han becomes sick because she's not having sex
+- Marshal takes care of her
+- She gets sick again, wishes someone like god Ehr Lang will marry her
+- Someone that looks like the god does and pretends to be him
+- They have an affair, and the guy steals her jade waistband
+- At one point he gets attacked by a priest, leaves his boot
+- Boot lets Jan Kuei and Inspector Wang to find out it was Sun Shen-tung
 # The Female Ch'en P'ing Saves Her Life with Seven Ruses
 ## Plot
 - The prologue
 - Story starts out with a prologue about how Female Ch'en P'ing is able to save any problem
 - Then they got news that bandits were coming to steal the wives to rape
 - Ch'en Ping
+## Plot
+- Pretends to have period
+- Then pretends to have a sicknes to get out of having sex
+- Then slips him pills to make him sick
+-
 # Painted Skin
 ## Plot